-How American Odds Work in Sports Betting
+How Sports Betting Odds Work

 Ethan Miller/Getty Images.
 Pictured: Westgate SuperBook

 That little -110 next to your desired bet at a sportsbook?
-It might be old hat to experienced sports bettors in the U.S., but it’s not what most see around the world, and it probably won’t make sense to most new bettors.
+It might be old hat to experienced sports bettors in the U.S., but it’s not what most people see around the world, and it probably won’t make sense to most new bettors.

 That’s because this format is called American odds, and it’s only used in the U.S. Decimal odds and fractional odds are more common around the world.